 Wang JX, Norman RJ,Wilcox AL. Incidence of spontaneous abortion among pregnancies produced by assisted reproductive technology.
 Hum Reprod 2004;19:272 – 227.

 Wilcox AJ, Weinberg CR, O’Connor JF, Baird DD, Schlatterer JP, Canfield RE, Armstrong EG, Nisula BC.
 Incidence of early loss of pregnancy.
 N Engl J Med 1988;319:189 – 194.

 Zinaman MJ, O’Conner J, Clegg ED, Brown CC, Selevan SG.
 Estimates of human fertility and pregnancy loss.
 Fertil Steril 1996;65:503– 509.

-FAQs from users: 'What are the causes of recurrent chemical pregnancies?', 'What is a therapeutic abortion?', 'Is there an increased risk of miscarriage in pregnancies achieved using reproductive technologies?', 'How do you calculate your fertile days after a miscarriage?', 'How much does a miscarriage hurt?', 'What week in pregnancy do miscarriages usually happen?', 'What types of autoimmune diseases cause miscarriage?', 'What are normal hCG levels after miscarriage?', 'Why do miscarriages keep happening?' and 'I want to get pregnant fast after a miscarriage, is it possible?'.
+FAQs from users: 'If I have had a miscarriage, can it happen again the next time I have a pregnancy?', 'What are the causes of recurrent chemical pregnancies?', 'Can stress and anxiety affect pregnancy or lead to miscarriage?', 'What is a therapeutic abortion?', 'How do you calculate your fertile days after a miscarriage?', 'What is a delayed abortion?', 'How much does a miscarriage hurt?', 'What week in pregnancy do miscarriages usually happen?', 'Is curettage necessary in case of incomplete abortion?', 'What types of autoimmune diseases cause miscarriage?', 'What are normal hCG levels after miscarriage?', 'What is a septic abortion?', 'Why do miscarriages keep happening?', 'Is it possible to have a miscarriage of a twin?' and 'I want to get pregnant fast after a miscarriage, is it possible?'.